nosilver4u/s3-image-optimizer/readme.txt

 == Changelog ==

+= 2.3 =
+* fixed: conflict getting local uploads directory when S3 Uploads plugin is active

 = 2.2 =
-* added: generate an upload WebP version of your images in accordance with EWWW IO settings (WebP Conversion and Force WebP)
+* added: generate and upload WebP version of your images in accordance with EWWW IO settings (WebP Conversion and Force WebP)
 * fixed bulk toggle-arrow styling
 * additional sanitizing and escaping for better security